lmondada/dphil-thesis/content/02_quantum/05_need_help.md

 classically, solve problems that we expect to encounter very soon in our hybrid programs---when we have not already.
 Examples include

-1. **structured control flow** to simplify reasoning about branching in quantum-classical hybrid programs,
+- **structured control flow** to simplify reasoning about branching in quantum-classical hybrid programs,
-2. **type systems** to encode program logic and catch errors at compile time---this is particularly important for quantum programs as there is no graceful way of handling runtime errors on quantum hardware: by the time the error has been propagated to the caller, all quantum data stored on qubits is probably corrupted and lost,
+- **type systems** to encode program logic and catch errors at compile time---this is particularly important for quantum programs as there is no graceful way of handling runtime errors on quantum hardware: by the time the error has been propagated to the caller, all quantum data stored on qubits is probably corrupted and lost,
-3. **memory management** such as reference counting and data ownership models.
+- **memory management** such as reference counting and data ownership models.
   Current hardware follows a static memory model, in which the number of available qubits is fixed, and every operation acts on a set of qubits assigned at compile time.
 This becomes impossible to keep track of in instances such as qubit allocations within loops with an unknown number of iterations at compile time.
 It thus becomes necessary to manage qubits dynamically, just like classical memory.

-To facilitate such a large swath of abstractions, the first step quantum compilers must take is to make a distinction between the language frontend and the **internal representation** (IR) that the compiler uses to reason about the program and perform optimisations.
-Today in most frameworks, the frontend and the IR are one and the same: the user is given an API that can be used to create and mutate quantum circuits, which is the same data structure the compiler leverages and transforms to produce (another) circuit, which is in turn sent to and executed on hardware or a simulator---it is circuits all the way down!
+To facilitate such a large swath of abstractions, the first step quantum compilers must take is to make a distinction between the language frontend and the _internal representation_ (IR) that the compiler uses to reason about the program and perform optimisations.
+This will be the topic of
+{{% reflink "chap:compiler" %}}.
+The graph-based IR that we introduce in that chapter will then form the foundation for the new quantum compilation techniques that will be developed throughout the remainder of the thesis.